dropzone/dropzone/index.md

 so it's not that wide.

-If you do not want the default message at all (»Drop files to upload (or click)«), you can put an element inside your dropzone element with the class `message` and dropzone will not create the message for you.
+If you do not want the default message at all (»Drop files to upload (or click)«), you can put an element inside your dropzone element with the class `dz-message` and dropzone will not create the message for you.

 Dropzone will submit any hidden fields you have in your dropzone form.
 So this